The conscious meeting of the “I” and the “We”

 And conscious evolution and “awakening” are not a part of that way!

 This makes awakening really difficult for us!
-But is awakening really difficult, or is it simply that it’s hard when we’re identified with a system that forbids it?
+But is awakening really difficult, or is simply that it’s hard when we’re identified with a system that forbids it?
 In a system that makes awakening and conscious evolution its mandate, it could be that not awakening is difficult.

 But I get ahead of myself!